mjones129/mjones129/README.md

 # Howdy!
 I'm Matt

-I'm a full stack developer and 3d artist.
+I'm a full stack developer with 5 years experience working on custom WordPress themes and plugins.

 ## Here's what I'm working on